zaiisao/Documentation/en/Voice/custom_audio_windows.md

 ---
-title: Customize the Audio Source
+title: Custom Audio Source and Sink
 description:
 platform: Windows
-updatedAt: Wed Jul 17 2019 09:26:39 GMT+0800 (CST)
+updatedAt: Fri Sep 20 2019 09:33:53 GMT+0800 (CST)
 ---
-# Customize the Audio Source
+# Custom Audio Source and Sink
 ## Introduction
 By default, an application uses the internal audio modules for capturing and rendering during real-time communication.
 You can use an external audio source and renderer.
 This page shows how to use the methods provided by the Agora SDK to customize the audio source and renderer.